JamesBurnard1/onlyup-goal-tracker/README.md

 # Only Up Web Demo

-This is a browser version of the Tkinter goal tracker for portfolio/demo use.
+This is a browser version of the Tkinter goal tracker for portfolio/demo use as well as the origional app I fully built out in the summer of 2025.
 It uses the sample files in `web_demo/sample_data` as startup templates, then keeps each visitor's edits in a temporary browser session.